GDevelopApp/GDevelop-documentation/docs/gdevelop5/collaboration/index.md

 GDevelop allows you to collaborate on your project with other users, for example teammates or co-workers.
 There are 2 requirements to collaborate on a project:

-- The project must be saved to GDevelop's Cloud.
+- The project must be saved to GDevelop Cloud.
 - The owner of the project must have a [Startup subscription](https://gdevelop.io/pricing/business).

 ![Share dialog](/gdevelop5/collaboration/share-dialog.png)